Aishah Shahidah Simmons | Documentary Filmmaker | Lecturer | Activist Biographaphical Sketch

 An incest and rape survivor, she spent eleven years, seven of which were full time, to produce write, and direct NO!
 The Rape Documentary.
 This award-winning, internationally-acclaimed, groundbreaking documentary explores the international reality of rape and other forms of sexual assault through the first person testimonies, scholarship, spirituality, activism and cultural work of African-Americans.
 NO! also explores how rape is used as a weapon of homophobia.

-AfroLez® Productions is distributing NO! in partnership with California Newsreel, the oldest non-profit social issue documentary center and distributor in the United States.
+After a wonderful eight year partnership with California Newsreel, the oldest non-profit social issue documentary center and distributor in the United States, AfroLez® Productions is now the sole distributor of NO!.
 On February 14, 2006, NO! had her world premiere at the Pan African Film Festival in Los Angeles, CA. In September 2006, NO! won the Audience Choice Award and a Juried Award at the San Diego Women Film Festival.
 NO! also won the juried Best Documentary Award at the 2008 India International Women’s Film Festival.
 In 2009, NO! was among the invited 50 documentaries and short narrative films from 22 countries, which were featured in the Open Frame Film Festival, which is organized by the Public Service Broadcasting Trust (PBST) in New Delhi, India.
 NO! was also included in JustFilms, a new online archive of social justice films that the Ford Foundation has supported over the past 30 years.

 NO! has been screened throughout the United States, in South Africa, Canada, Italy, Spain, Hungary, Croatia, Serbia, Romania, Macedonia, Kosovo, Czech Republic, Moldova, Slovakia, Slovenia, Austria, Nepal, Bulgaria, Rwanda, Kenya, Nepal, Sierra Leone, Jordan, Burkina Faso, Peru, Colombia, Guadeloupe, Venezuela, Brazil, India, France, England, Haiti, Guam, St. Thomas, Turkey, Malaysia, and Mexico.